interactions-py/interactions.py/docs/src/Guides/40 Tasks.md

     Decorators are by far the easier way to run tasks, with very simple syntax to get started.

     ```python
-    from naff import Task, IntervalTrigger
+    from interactions import Task, IntervalTrigger

     @Task.create(IntervalTrigger(minutes=10)) # (1)!
     async def print_every_ten():